Frequently Asked Questions

 Observing and shadowing opportunities are not offered or permitted through the Houston Methodist Hospital Volunteer Services Department.

 If I have a criminal charge on my background check, may I still volunteer?

 Having a criminal history does not disqualify you automatically from volunteering.
-Each case is evaluated individually for approval or rejection by human resources.
+Each case is evaluated individually for approval or rejection by the Human Resources department at Houston Methodist Hospital and the Director of Volunteer Services.
 It is advised to disclose the criminal history when filling out your application.

 Will Volunteer Services validate my parking?

-For volunteers at Houston Methodist Hospital, parking will be validated if you are coming in for a scheduled appointment — i.e. health screen, training, orientation, annual updates or volunteering.
+For volunteers at Houston Methodist Hospital, parking will be validated if you are coming in for Volunteer Services business - i.e. health screen, orientation, annual vaccine updates or volunteering.
 Volunteer Services can only validate parking for Scurlock Tower, Smith Tower and the Outpatient Center garage.
 Volunteer services cannot validate parking for Texas Medical Center Garages 1 or 7.
 Find information on parking at the Texas Medical Center on this web page.